mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 ## Recent Changes

+### Authentication State & UI Fixes (Objective 26 - Ongoing Testing)

+- Corrected provider unlinking logic in `AuthService` to prevent removing the last provider incorrectly.
+- Improved state invalidation in `auth_provider` for `unlinkProviderProvider` to ensure UI updates after unlinking.
+- Fixed state handling after account deletion in `account_settings_page` by removing the suppression of automatic anonymous sign-in, ensuring a consistent state for subsequent actions.
+- Corrected Google sign-in logic in `auth_page.dart` to handle state transitions after sign-out more robustly by adding a fallback from linking to standard sign-in if the user is not anonymous.
+- Fixed email display for the password provider in `ProfileAuthMethods`.
+- Ensured `AccountSettingsPage` watches `currentUserProvider` and passes the updated user object down to children (`AccountInfoCard`, `AccountActionsCard`) for reliable UI updates and data propagation.
+- Corrected email pre-population logic in `LinkEmailPasswordDialog` by having it receive the initial email via constructor parameter from `AccountInfoCard`, which now gets the latest user data from `AccountSettingsPage`.
+- Fixed profile page banner logic (`profile_page.dart`) to only show the email verification warning when the `authState.status` is specifically `AuthStatus.emailNotVerified`.
+- Implemented data migration for anonymous users linking with Google accounts:
+  - Added `merge_data_decision_dialog.dart` for user confirmation
+  - Created `collection_merge_helper.dart` for data migration logic
+  - Fixed timing of data migration to occur after successful sign-in
+  - Added proper BuildContext handling for async operations
+  - Ensured anonymous user data is preserved until migration decision
+- **Refined Google linking state management:**
+  - Updated `auth_page.dart` to set `skipAutoAuthProvider` flag during Google linking.
+  - Modified `auto_auth_provider.dart` to reset the flag only for fully authenticated users.
+  - Updated `auth_service.dart` to explicitly sign out from Google and Firebase with delays, and added more logging during the sign-out/sign-in process for linking.
+- **Note:** Authentication system is still undergoing testing and troubleshooting, particularly for edge cases like the Google linking redirect issue.

 ### Authentication System Rebuild (Completed - Objective 26)

 - **Completed a full rebuild of the authentication system** (`AuthService` and related UI/provider integrations) for simplicity, robustness, and adherence to best practices.